Disputes with Gambling Operators - Alternative Dispute ResolutionContact us: 0203 621 3908 or 07827 961764 or by email to email@example.com

 - the precise issues which are in dispute;

 - the steps already taken to attempt to reach a resolution with the customer;

 - the reasons for rejecting the complaint;

 - proposals for resolving the claim;

 - and any relevant supporting documents – remember it will help if you can provide evidence to support your response.

-Yes, Click2Resolve is an impartial, independent dispute resolution service; it will not act for either you or the customer.
-However, negotiations will only take place during the mediation process and Click2Resolve cannot be asked to take extra steps outside the mediation process.
+We are an impartial, independent dispute resolution service; we will not act for either you or the customer.
+However, negotiations will only take place during the mediation process and we cannot be asked to take extra steps outside the mediation process.